Isomonodromic differential equations and differential categories: Introduction

 A system of parameterized linear differential equations is a system of linear differential equations whose coefficients are functions of principal variables $x_1,\ldots,x_n$ and parameters $t_1,\ldots,t_d$ and derivations only with respect to $x_1,\ldots,x_n$ appear in the system.
 We say that such a system is isomonodromic if it can be extended to a consistent system of linear differential equations with derivations with respect to all of $x_1,\ldots,x_n,t_1,\ldots,t_d$.
 That is, one requires that the extended system satisfies all integrability conditions with respect to the principal and parametric variables.
 In this paper, we study such isomonodromic systems via the parameterized Picard--Vessiot (PPV) theory~\cite{PhyllisMichael} and differential Tannakian categories~\cite{GGO,difftann,OvchTannakian,Moshe,Moshe2011,Besser}.

-To verify isomonodromicity of a system of parameterized linear differential equations, say, with one principal variable $x$ and $d$ parameters $t_1,\ldots, t_d$ explicitly means to find $d$ extra matrices that satisfy $\binom{d+1}{2}$ integrability conditions \cite[Definition~3.8]{PhyllisMichael}.
-We improve this by showing that it is enough to find matrices that satisfy only~$d$ integrability conditions for pairs of derivations $(\partial_x,\partial_{t_i})$ under a filtered-linearly closed assumption (Definition~\ref{defin-good}) on the field of functions of parameters (Theorem~\ref{thm:54} and Remark~\ref{rem:isomexplicit}).
+To verify isomonodromicity of a system of parameterized linear differential equations, say, with one principal variable $x$ and $d$ parameters $t_1,\ldots, t_d$ explicitly means to find $d$ extra matrices that satisfy $\binom{d+1}{2}$ integrability conditions \cite[Definition~3.8]{PhyllisMichael}, which form a system of linear and non-linear differential equations.
+We improve this by showing that it is enough to find matrices that satisfy only~$d$ integrability conditions for pairs of derivations $(\partial_x,\partial_{t_i})$, which are linear differential equations, under a filtered-linearly closed assumption (Definition~\ref{defin-good}) on the field of functions of parameters (Theorems~\ref{thm:54} and~\ref{theor-expl}).
 Namely, the existence of the latter matrices implies the existence of (possibly, different) matrices that satisfy all $\binom{d+1}{2}$ integrability conditions.
+In other words, our result removes all non-linear differential equations from the integrability conditions that have to be tested, which now enables one to use the powerful methods of differential Galois theory to test isomonodromicity.

 This result is non-trivial not only because of the method of proof (which uses differential categories~\cite{GGO} and CDG-algebras~\cite{Positselskii}) but also because it is counterintuitive.
 The initial explicit steps for this result restricted to $2\times 2$ systems with the parameterized differential Galois group Zariski dense in $\SL_2$ can be found in \cite[Proposition~4.4]{Dreyfus} (see also \cite[Theorem~1.3, Chapter~2]{SitSL2}).
 Note that the condition on the field to be filtered-linearly closed is, indeed, necessary as is shown in Example~\ref{examp-isomon}.
 This example is based on iterated integrals.

 A similar but more specialized question was treated in~\cite{JM,JMU} for the case of rational functions in the principal variable.
 Using analytic methods, it is shown that, for $d$ extra matrices of a certain special type, $d$ integrability conditions imply all $\binom{d+1}{2}$ integrability conditions for the same matrices.
 Additionally, it is proved in~\cite{JM,JMU} that, if the differential equation is isomonodromic (when restricted only to rational functions in the principal variable), then one can choose extra matrices of the special type discussed above (for more details, see Section~\ref{sec:anal}).